DataDog/Miscellany/README.md

 # Miscellany
 Intended to be a repository for miscellaneous scripts and tools from Datadog to be shared with the public.

+## Contributing
+When adding a new script/tool, be sure to do the following:
+- Open a PR for review
+- Add a link and description to one of the tables above

+We encourage creating a subfolder with a seperate README that gives more details on the script/tool.

 ## Scripts & Tools
-These scripts and tools live in this repo
+These scripts and tools live in this repo, some scripts/tools have their own README in thheir subfolder with further explaintation and usage.

 | Name                                     | Language                          | Function                          |
 | -----------------------------------------|-----------------------------------|-----------------------------------|